 This is an introductory course in philosophical cosmology.
 By 'cosmology' we mean the study of the universe considered as a whole together with the study of its principle parts and operations.
 The course is intended to engage Big Bang cosmology with the philosophical thought of St. Thomas Aquinas on the universe.
 The achievements of scientific cosmology in the last 100 years have been extraordinary and include what some call the recovery of the very notion of 'universe'.
 We will present and discuss some of the most important characteristics of this cosmology-the structure and dynamics of the universe-and the evidence supporting it.
 In addition, modern scientific cosmology increasingly draws upon and includes the other physical sciences and, thus, offers a profoundly broad, varied, and unifying vision of the universe.
 It also raises fundamental questions that go beyond the sciences.
 Cosmologists themselves also make different philosophical assumptions.
-Yet, philosophical thinking about the universe is in a somewhat underdeveloped state.
-Aquinas offers profound philosophical reflections on the universe but they are associated with a long discarded cosmological model.
+Yet, philosophical reflections on the universe but they are associated with a long discarded cosmological model.
 We will consider Aquinas' philosophical understanding of the universe as distinct from the particular historical cosmology in which it was instantiated.
 We will be especially concerned with the notion of creation, with the relation of perfection to the universe, with the importance of intellectual creatures to that perfection, and with the end of the universe.